jeffo777/input-right/apps/open-source/README.md

 cd chat-to-form
 ```
 ### 2. Configure the Open-Source Kit:
-Navigate to `apps/open-source/agent/`.
-Copy `.env.example` to a new file named `.env` and add your API keys and a webhook URL (you can get a free one from `Webhook.site`).
+Navigate to the `apps/open-source` directory.
+Copy the `.env.example` file in this directory to a new file named `.env`.

+Open your new `.env` file and add your API keys and a webhook URL (you can get a free one from [Webhook.site](https://webhook.site/)).
+This single configuration file is used by all components of the open-source kit (Token Server and Agent).

 ### 3. Run the Application (in 3 separate terminals):
 #### Terminal 1: Start the Token Server